On relevance of modified gravities

 If integer, $D_*$ is the forbidden spacetime dimension.
-The nearest possible $D=5$ is of special interest: in this case minor $H^{-1} H^a{}_\mu$ simply coincides with $h^a{}_\mu$; that is, contra-singularity simultaneously implies co-singularity (of high co-rank), but that is impossible!
-The possible interpretation of this observation is: for the unique equation, contra-singularities are impossible if $D=5$ (perhaps due to some specifics of \emph{Diff}-orbits on $H_a{}^\mu$-space). \ This leaves no room for changes in the theory (assuming Nature does not like singularities).
+The nearest possible $D$, $D=5$, is of special interest: in this case minor $H^{-1} H^a{}_\mu$ simply coincides with $h^a{}_\mu$; that is, a contra-singularity simultaneously implies a co-singularity (of high corank), but that is impossible!
+The possible interpretation of this observation is: for the unique equation, contra-singularities are impossible if $D\,{=}\,5$ (perhaps due to some specifics of \emph{Diff}-orbits on the $H_a{}^\mu$-space).
+This leaves no room for any changes in the theory (assuming Nature abhors singularities).